[HISTORY: Adopted by the Township Council of the Township of East Hanover 11-21-2005 by Ord. No. 33-2005. Amendments noted where applicable.]

 Any article stored in the side yard or rear yard of any residential zone shall not be permitted closer to the side lot line or rear lot line or both, as applicable, than a distance that is equal to the height of said article; provided, however, that said article need not be set back from the side line a distance greater than the side yard setback requirement for a principal building on the same lot.
 In every case where vehicles other than those permitted in Subsection F(1) are parked in a side yard or a rear yard, buffering as described in Subsection F(5) hereof shall be provided.
 Nothing contained herein shall be construed to prohibit any use permitted in the side yard from being stored in a garage.

-Where the side yard or rear yard is to be used for storage as set forth in Subsection F(4) above, buffering shall be provided to screen the stored article from the view of any adjacent residential property and from the street upon which the property fronts.
-The standard for acceptable screening shall be that a person standing on the ground of an adjacent residential property or at the curbline of the street upon which the property fronts shall not be able to see any part of the article being screened.
+Where the side yard or rear yard is to be used for storage as set forth in Subsection F(4) above, buffering shall be provided to screen the stored article from the view of any adjacent residential property.
+Screening shall be a minimum of six feet in height.
 A legally installed and properly maintained fence may provide the necessary screening.
 The use of shrubs or trees, alone or in conjunction with a fence, is permitted to achieve the screening standard.
-Maintenance of the fence, shrubs and trees shall be the sole responsibility of the owner of the property where placed or planted and no unsightly or offensive conditions may be maintained on the property.
+Maintenance of the fence, shrubs and trees shall be the sole responsibility of the owner of the property where placed or planted, and no unsightly or offensive conditions may be maintained on the property.

 No person shall park, stand or store in any yard any equipment such as, without limitation, salt-spreaders, plows, trailers (whether open or enclosed), backhoes or any other construction equipment, scaffolding, ladders, or anything of a similar nature, nor shall any person store materials, including, without limitation, salt, sand, stone or other construction materials, buckets, drums or barrels of any sort, automotive or machinery parts or any other thing or material not commonly considered incidental to a residential use; provided, however, that nothing contained herein shall prohibit the storage of any of the foregoing within a garage or other legally erected and maintained outbuilding on the premises.